“Strangers shouldn’t talk to little girls.”

 Hayley (Ellen Page) is a precocious teenager who goes to a coffee shop to meet Jeff (Patrick Wilson), the photographer she met on the Internet.
 Jeff thinks he is in for a real treat, but Hayley plays a trick on him.
 After drugging Jeff and tying him down, Hayley reveals that she knows Jeff preys on teenage girls and she has a plan to wring a confession from him.

-This Script to Screen presentation of Hard Candy (2005) will be followed by a Q&A with Screenwriter Brian Nelson and Producer Richard Hutton.
-The event will be moderated by Pollock Theater Director Matt Ryan.
+This Script to Screen presentation of Hard Candy (2005) was followed by a Q&A with Screenwriter Brian Nelson and Producer Richard Hutton.
+The event was moderated by Pollock Theater Director Matt Ryan.

 Screenwriter Brian Nelson